Adaptation of Regulations to Varying Formats

 University degree programs employ a variety of instructional delivery systems, formats, and schedules.
 These variations, commonly described as non-traditional delivery formats, are attributable to the University's commitment to maintaining programs which effectively accommodate students whose life and professional circumstances preclude participation in a traditional format.

-When maintaining non-traditional delivery formats intended to serve non-traditional students, the University maintains a rigorous proactive commitment to ensuring that its undergraduate programs are conducted, without regard to delivery format or student circumstances, in a manner thoroughly consistent with standards commonly acknowledged within the American higher education community as appropriate or mandatory for undergraduate education.
+When maintaining non-traditional delivery formats intended to serve non-traditional students, the University maintains a rigorous proactive commitment to ensuring that its undergraduate programs are conducted, without regard to delivery format or student circumstances, in a manner thoroughly consistent with standards commonly acknowledged within the American higher education community as appropriate or mandatory for undergraduate and graduate education.